- Public Library

 We are excited for everyone to join the library, and actively use the library.
 We encourage all members and prospective members of the library to read the rules.
 They are as follows:

 General collections can be checked out for 14 days.
 Special Collections cannot be checked out of our library but are available for use.

 - A donation of $1 is asked for each library card to cover the cost of the card.
 All patrons living outside of Nephi City-limits will be charged a $25 user fee per family per year.
 This will include the $1 donation.

 - New cardholders will be limited to one item per family member per checkout for up to three (3) months.
 If materials are returned on time, there will be no limit to the number of materials checked out.

 Materials can be renewed by phone during hours or by leaving a message after hours.
 They can also be renewed on the internet one (1) time per checkout.

 - Patrons must give notice of change of address or phone number and loss or theft of card.
-Until notice is given, they shall be responsible for all materials checked out with their library cards.
+Until notice is given, the patron shall be responsible for all materials checked out with their library cards.

 - Parents are responsible for materials borrowed by their children.
 Anyone under the age of 18 must have a parent/legal caregiver signature to obtain a library card.
 All fines, losses, and damages to materials beyond normal wear are the responsibility of the patron and parent/legal caregiver.

 References are required to obtain a library card.
 The name and phone number of someone who knows the applicant such as friends, family, neighbors, employer, or spiritual leader.

 Fines & Charges:

-Materials are due by close of the library on the due date.
+Materials are due by the close of the library on the due date.
 Items returned in the night drop after library hours will be checked in on the next business day.
 Fines accrue every day the library is open.